1982: The Clash Implode in Bangkok (And That Combat Rock Album Cover).

-That was definitely the wrong move, as Topper Headon’s heroin addiction can’t have been helped by being in Thailand in those days, and he would soon to be kicked out of the band for relapsing, while bass-player Paul Simonon became seriously ill with a tropical disease that left him hospitalised.
+It was definitely the wrong move, as Topper Headon’s heroin addiction can’t have been helped by being in Thailand in those days, and he would soon to be kicked out of the band for relapsing, while bass-player Paul Simonon became seriously ill with a tropical disease that left him hospitalised.

 Meanwhile lead guitarist Mick Jones disappeared and Joe Strummer went on a bender and hit the go-go bars.

 When photographer Pennie Smith, who’d also taken the iconic cover photo for the Clash’s ‘London Calling’ album, took the ‘Combat Rock’ photos in Bangkok, she said it was like watching the end of the line for the band.
 (Incidentally, Pennie Smith took all the Clash photos illustrating this article).

 Mick Jones later said of the Clash’s Thailand visit:

 In Thailand we only did one gig, but ended up staying for two weeks after Paul got ill.
 It was on the photo shoot for the Combat Rock cover, and Paul jumped in what he thought was a puddle but was actually some kind of black mud with loads of flies in it.

 He was in an old colonial-style hospital with a tropical disease.
 Joe and I got friendly with some monks who wore orange robes and we took them to see Paul in hospital, and they were really excited because he had a shower in his hospital room.

 Then the monks started coming to the hospital to have showers, loads of them queuing up to get in the shower.
 We had a nice couple of weeks’ holiday in Thailand and then went home…